 This course aims to develop an understanding of: renewable energy in its various forms in the chemical industry over the next few decades.
 This course will introduce the student to the historic and changing energy scene and its use in the process industry.
 Current state-of-the-art production processes of a variety of energy carriers from renewable energy sources will be evaluated.
 The introduction of energy carriers from renewable energy in the process industry will be discussed from a retrofit and greenfield perspective.
-Challenges with the introduction of energy carriers from renewable energy is used as a reagent as well, will be discussed.
+Challenges with the introduction of energy carriers from renewable energy in a number of classical process industries, where the currently used energy carrier is used as a reagent as well, will be discussed.
 An important aspect of the course will be using a systems thinking approach to identify challenges and opportunities in introducing renewable energy into the chemical industry.